 “I think ultimately what has attracted me about this opportunity is that it's unique in sports in that the players own the TOUR," Rolapp said.
 "It's their TOUR.
 They are the shareholders.
 They are the owners, so I certainly work for them.
 Having said that, and we talked a little bit about this in our player meeting, I think they know what's good for fans is also good for the TOUR.
 Working in the sports business as long as I have, sometimes it's not that complicated.
 If you think what's best for the fan, it's usually best for everybody involved.
 So I think we're going to keep that mindset here.”

 PGA TOUR Commissioner Jay Monahan, who formed the search committee that ultimately identified Rolapp, will transition his day-to-day responsibilities to the new CEO and increasingly focus on his role as a member of the PGA TOUR Policy Board and the PGA TOUR Enterprises Board through the end of 2026, after which his current contract expires.
-Monahan intends to conclude his tenure at that time, it was announced Tuesday.
+Monahan intends to conclude his tenure at that time.

 The search committee, led by Arthur Blank, also included TOUR players Tiger Woods and Adam Scott.